Want to save money on your car insurance? Find and compare free custom quotes here.

 For financed sports cars, the gap between the coverage amount and the insured value may be a good reason to consider gap insurance as well.

 The definition of a sports car can cover a wide range of vehicles.
-On the high end, expect to find cars like Lamborghini, Ferrari, Bugatti, Bentley, McLaren and even Tesla’s much-anticipated Roadster.
+On the high end, expect to find cars like Lamborghini, Ferrari, Bugatti, Bentley, McLaren and Tesla.
 Most of these cars are well into six-figure price tags and some may be seven figures.

 Don’t expect every insurance company to fall over themselves trying to earn your business for these expensive cars.
 The claims can be massive in the event of an accident.
 There’s less risk for insurers to insure minivans and sedans, which is why many insurers eschew higher-powered vehicles or high-value vehicles.